Refrigeration

-These new settlement patterns sparked the building of large cities which are able to thrive in areas that were otherwise thought to be inhospitable, such as Houston, Texas, and Las Vegas, Nevada.
-In most developed countries, cities are heavily dependent upon refrigeration in supermarkets in order to obtain their food for daily consumption.
-The increase in food sources has led to a larger concentration of agricultural sales coming from a smaller percentage of farms.
-Farms today have a much larger output per person in comparison to the late 1800s.
-This has resulted in new food sources available to entire populations, which has had a large impact on the nutrition of society.
+In most developed countries today, cities and towns are heavily dependent upon refrigeration in the food processing, distribution and retail industries (such as supermarkets and butcher shops) to maintain food safety for daily consumption.
+The improvement in food preservation due to refrigeration, which significantly reduced food loss and waste due to spoilage, has also led to a new supply chain infrastructure where large quantities of meat, seafood and produce can be supplied from a smaller number of farms and fisheries, both of which now output a much larger food yield per capita in comparison to the late 1800s.
+This has also resulted in more diversification of food products (such as rare delicacies) available to the consumer market, which has had a large impact on the nutrition, tastes and culinary arts of modern societies.

 History

 Earliest forms of cooling

 The seasonal harvesting of snow and ice is an ancient practice estimated to have begun earlier than 1000 BC.
 A Chinese collection of lyrics from this time period known as the Shijing, describes religious ceremonies for filling and emptying ice cellars.
 However, little is known about the construction of these ice cellars or the purpose of the ice.
+Tang dynasty (618 AD) used saltpetre scraped from walls to produce ice in summer.
 The next ancient society to record the harvesting of ice may have been the Jews in the book of Proverbs, which reads, "As the cold of snow in the time of harvest, so is a faithful messenger to them who sent him."
 Historians have interpreted this to mean that the Jews used ice to cool beverages rather than to preserve food.
 Other ancient cultures such as the Greeks and the Romans dug large snow pits insulated with grass, chaff, or branches of trees as cold storage.
 Like the Jews, the Greeks and Romans did not use ice and snow to preserve food, but primarily as a means to cool beverages.
 Egyptians cooled water by evaporation in shallow earthen jars on the roofs of their houses at night.
 The ancient people of India used this same concept to produce ice.
 The Persians stored ice in a pit called a Yakhchal and may have been the first group of people to use cold storage to preserve food.
 In the Australian outback before a reliable electricity supply was available many farmers used a Coolgardie safe, consisting of a box frame with hessian (burlap) sides soaked in water.
 The water would evaporate and thereby cool the interior air, allowing many perishables such as fruit, butter, and cured meats to be kept.